markdforsythe-grc/architecture-driven-grc/docs/purdue-domains/pudue-risk-domains.md

 - **Level 3.5 – Operations DMZ**
   Mandatory trust mediation domain between IT and OT
+> See **Figure 03 — Role of Level 3.5 in Risk Mediation** for the authoritative visual reference.

 - **Level 3 – Site Operations**
   Local production and supervisory systems